 Inheritance of the aRG basal process has also been shown to contribute to cell fate determination.
-Basal process-dependent integrin signaling appears to be important for maintaining aRG and bRG proliferative potential (Fietz et al., 2010).
-In addition, Tsunekawa and co-workers (2012) described how the mRNA of cyclin D2, responsible for G1 progression, is mainly present in aRG basal processes.
-This implies that upon aRG cell division, only the daughter cell inheriting the basal process will progress through G1 while retaining proliferative potential (the relationship between cell cycle length, particularly G1, and proliferative potential is further addressed in section 3.4).
-Thus, inheritance of the basal process seems to promote a proliferative state and to maintain aRG selfrenewal potential (Konno et al., 2008, Fietz et al., 2010, Tsunekawa et al., 2012).
-Emphasizing the importance of epithelial structure inheritance, in zebrafish it was described how upon aRG division, aRG-fated daughter cells often lose their apical endfoot, which then regrows allowing maintenance of the whole epithelial structure (i.e. apical and basal processes) (Alexandre et al., 2010).
+Basal process-dependent integrin signaling appears to be important for maintaining aRG and bRG proliferative potential (Fietz et al. 2010).
+In addition, Tsunekawa and coworkers (2012) described how the mRNA of cyclin D2, responsible for G1 progression, is mainly present in aRG basal processes.
+This implies that upon aRG cell division, only the daughter cell inheriting the basal process will progress through G1 while retaining proliferative potential (the relationship between cell cycle length, particularly G1, and proliferative potential is further addressed in section 'Cell cycle considerations').
+Thus, inheritance of the basal process seems to promote a proliferative state and to maintain aRG self-renewal potential (Konno et al. 2008, Fietz et al. 2010; Tsunekawa et al. 2012).
+Emphasizing the importance of epithelial structure inheritance, in zebrafish it was described how upon aRG division, aRG-fated daughter cells often lose their apical endfoot, which then regrows allowing maintenance of the whole epithelial structure (i.e., apical and basal processes) (Alexandre et al. 2010).
 In addition, delaminating neurons in the chick spinal cord lose their apical structure while leaving the VZ (Das and Storey, 2014).
-Therefore, inheritance and maintenance of epithelial features (apical and basal processes) seem to be a key factors controlling cell fate upon aRG division (Matsuzaki and Shitamukai, 2015).
+Therefore, inheritance and maintenance of epithelial features (apical and basal processes) seem to be a key factor controlling cell fate upon aRG division (Matsuzaki and Shitamukai, 2015).

 Related to the distribution of cell fate determinants and retention of epithelial features, mitotic spindle assembly and attachment to the cell cortex is also a tightly controlled process which can influence these processes.
-Centrosomes, which are localized in the apical process of aRGs during interphase, move a short distance basally before undergoing duplication and forming the spindle poles (Hu et al., 2013).
+Centrosomes, which are localized in the apical process of aRGs during interphase, move a short distance basally before undergoing duplication and forming the spindle poles (Hu et al. 2013).
 The latter nucleate microtubules constituting the spindle, and they are also associated with astral microtubules, which link the mitotic spindle to the cell cortex.
-Mitotic spindle orientation is likely to be regulated by a complex of proteins involved in the attachment of the mitotic spindle to the cell cortex by astral microtubules.
-This complex includes the GoLoco domain-containing protein LGN, which associates with the cell cortex through Gai.
-In addition, LGN binds to NuMA (nuclear-mitotic apparatus protein), which binds to the dynein-dynactin complex.
-This motor complex exerts forces on the astral microtubules, thus orienting the mitotic spindle (for a review see di Pietro et al., 2016).
+Mitotic spindle orientation is likely to be regulated by a complex of proteins involved in its attachment to the cell cortex by astral microtubules.
+This complex includes the GoLoco domaincontaining protein LGN, which associates with the cell cortex through Gai.
+In addition, LGN binds to nuclearmitotic apparatus protein (NuMA), which binds to the dynein-dynactin complex.
+This motor complex exerts forces on the astral microtubules, thus orienting the mitotic spindle (for a review see di Pietro et al. 2016).